nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. Test Command: `session /create /n SessionTest3 /pl Alice Alice /d today` <br>
    Expected: An error message should be printed, indicating that there are duplicates in the list of persons provided.

-Test Scenario 2: There is a session named SessionTest1 currently stored in the application. <br>
+Test Scenario 2: Only a single session with a session unique identifier of `1`, named SessionTest1, exists in the application after creating it with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command. <br>
 1. Test Command: `session /create /n SessionTest3 /pl Alice Bob /d today` <br>
    Expected: A success message should be printed, indicating the details of the session as provided in the command.
 2. Test Command: `session /create /n SessionTest1 /pl Alice Bob /d 10-04-2022` <br>
    Expected: An error message should be printed, indicating that a session with the same name already exists within the application.

-Test Scenario 3: There is a group with unique identifier of 1 named GroupTest1 with Alice, Bob and Charlie stored in the application.
-There are no other groups stored apart from GroupTest1.<br>
+Test Scenario 3: Only a single session with a session unique identifier of `1`, named GroupTest1 with Alice, Bob and Charlie exists in the application after creating it with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command. <br>
 1. Test Command: `session /create /n SessionTest4 /gid 1 /d today`<br>
    Expected: A success message should be printed, indicating the details of the session as provided in the command.
              The list of persons for the session would include the persons found in the group.